elliott5/talks/2015/norwich/exercises/README.md

 (B) Extend stringsvc1 to add a "lowercase" service, add use of the new service to your client.

 (C) Look at the stringsvc2 & stringsvc3 server code and extend them to use other go-kit facilities (not included in the provided solution).

+## Want more?

+Try working through some training materials at [GoBridge](https://github.com/gobridge/gotraining).

+When you get back home, watch some longer talks from the curated video selection at [GopherVids](https://gophervids.appspot.com/).